The Global Carbon Budget as a cointegrated system: Projections

 \subsection{Out-of-sample emissions data}

-We consider emissions trajectories implied by the Shared Socioeconomic Pathways \citep[SSPs;][]{Riahi2017}, as generated by the climate model MAGICC \cite[][]{MAGICC}.\footnote{The MAGICC climate model can be run in a browser at \url{https://live.magicc.org/}.} These trajectories are hypothesized pathways of future atmospheric CO$_2$ emissions extensively used in the sixth Assessment Report of the United Nations' Intergovernmental Panel of Climate Change (IPCC).
-SSP scenarios are labeled as ``SSPX-Y'', where ``X'' specifies a certain socioeconomic ``narrative'' used in the construction of the scenario, while ``Y'' describes the level of radiative forcing (given in W/m$^2$) implied by the scenario in the year~2100.\footnote{The conversion from emissions pathway to a forcing level in 2100 is done using climate models, see \cite{oneill2016} for details.} For instance, \mbox{SSP1-1.9} refers to the SSP scenario in narrative~1, consistent with $1.9$ W/m$^2$ of radiative forcing in the year 2100 above pre-industrial levels.
-Here we do not focus on the various narratives, but only wish to select a number of emission trajectories that represent a range of possible future emissions pathways.
-We therefore select five ``canonical'' SSP scenarios, \mbox{SSP1-1.9}, \mbox{SSP4-3.4}, \mbox{SSP2-4.5}, \mbox{SSP3-3.7}, and \mbox{SSP5-8.5}, as exogenous input into our projections \citep[][]{oneill2016}.
+We consider emissions trajectories implied by the Shared Socioeconomic Pathways \citep[SSPs;][]{Riahi2017}, as generated by the climate model MAGICC \cite[][]{MAGICC}.\footnote{The MAGICC climate model can be run in a browser at \url{https://live.magicc.org/}.} These trajectories are hypothesized pathways of future anthropogenic CO$_2$ emissions extensively used in the sixth IPCC Assessment Report.
+SSP scenarios are labeled as ``SSPX-Y'', where ``X'' specifies a certain socioeconomic ``narrative'' used in the construction of the scenario, while ``Y'' describes the level of radiative forcing (given in W/m$^2$) implied by the scenario in the year~2100.\footnote{The conversion from an emissions pathway to a forcing level in 2100 is done using climate models; see \cite{oneill2016} for details.} For instance, \mbox{SSP1-1.9} refers to the SSP scenario in narrative~1, consistent with $1.9$ W/m$^2$ of radiative forcing in the year 2100 above pre-industrial levels.
+Here we do not focus on the various narratives, but only wish to select a number of emissions trajectories that represent a range of possible future emissions pathways.
+We therefore select five ``canonical'' SSP scenarios, \mbox{SSP1-1.9}, \mbox{SSP4-3.4}, \mbox{SSP2-4.5}, \mbox{SSP3-7.0}, and \mbox{SSP5-8.5}, as exogenous input into our projections \citep[][]{oneill2016}.
 These are shown in the left-most panels in Figure~\ref{fig:ECM wFeed RCP}.
 We refer to \cite{Riahi2017} for further details on the SSP scenarios.